bifravst/bifravst/docs/aws/ContinuousDeployment.md

 You need to create a
 [developer token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line)
-with `repo` and `admin:repo_hook` permissions for an account that has write permissions to your repository.
+with `repo`, `admin:repo_hook` and `read:packages` permissions for an account that has write permissions to your repository.

 > 🚨 It is recommended to use a separate GitHub account for this, not your
 > personal GitHub account.